About Michele Kong

 Admittedly, I am an active therapist.

 I will likely stop you to point out judgments, self-criticisms and more.
 I’ll ask you to notice how they feel in your body.
 Similarly, I’ll ask you about fun times and pleasant experiences, anchoring you to those somatically as well.
 If positive memories don’t feel accessible, we might explore what you would shrug off, meh, ok-ish and neutral stuff… The full range of your experiences are important to look at together.
-Not only one end of the spectrum, or the other.
+Not only one end of the spectrum, or the other—also finding the middle shades between black and white.
 Therapy can provide opportunities to learn, experiment, stretch, inquire and even entertain life’s unanswerable questions.

 Perhaps atypical for a therapist, I am usually willing to answer questions.

 Meanwhile, I also maintain clear boundaries for our therapeutic relationship.
 What I share aims to be in service of your growth and healing.
 In so doing, it’s important to me to be human with you.
 I may share tenderness when my eyes water in parallel with your tears.
 We’ll also likely laugh together.
 I’ll reflect honest, heartfelt reactions.
 Certainly, I will be moved by what you share with me.
-In parallel, you may be pleasantly surprised by how healing it can be to feel fully received and known.
+In parallel, you may be pleasantly surprised by how healing it can be to feel fully received, seen, known and understood.

 Affinities: